waynewee/rotten-mods/README.md

   1. Navigate to the `frontend` folder.
   2. Install the dependencies using `npm install`.
   3. Start running the frontend server using `npm run dev`.
-  4. Head over to `localhost:3000` on your browsert and wait for the server to initialize.
+  4. Head over to `localhost:3000` on your browser and wait for the server to initialize.

 _Note: This project works best in Google Chrome Browser._